mitmul/pynvvl/README.md

             It should be either 'RGB' or 'YCbCr'.
 Default is 'RGB'. chroma_up_method (str): How the chroma channels are upscaled from yuv 4:2:0 to 4:4:4.
-It should be 'Linear' currently.
+It should be 'Linear' currently. out (cupy.ndarray): Alternate output array where place the result.
+            It must have the same shape and the dtype as the expected output, and its order must be C-contiguous.
 ```

 ## How to build wheels